NSCA CPT Study Guide

 Energy

-Energy in this sense is viewed as kilocalories, or kcals.
-This is a measure of energy that equals the heat needed to raise the temperature of kg of water by one degree Celsius.
-We typically still just refer to these as calories.
+Energy, in this sense, is viewed as kilocalories or kcals.
+This measure of energy equals the heat needed to raise the temperature of kg of water by one degree Celsius.
+We typically still refer to these as calories.

-There are three factors that make up the requirements of energy for adults.
+Three factors make up the requirements of energy for adults.

 The second largest energy requirement component is physical activity.
 This is the variable that changes the most out of all of them.
-The energy used depends on intensity, duration, and the frequency of sessions.
-Extreme weather increases the caloric expenditure, too.
+The energy used depends on session intensity, duration, and frequency.
+Extreme weather increases caloric expenditure, too.

 Estimating Energy Requirements